Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, not to exceed one-third of the total fixture count.
+One urinal counts as one fixture, not to exceed one-third of the total required count.

 Large-Crew Step